Why choose Lake Orta for a getaway in Italy?

 Duration: 1h15 – Level: Very easy – Elevation gain: 150 m

-A spiritual route among 20 chapels illustrating the life of Saint Francis of Assisi.
+Spiritual route between 20 chapels illustrating the life of Saint Francis of Assisi.

 Monte Mottarone from Orta